sassman/t-rec-rs/.github/ISSUE_TEMPLATE/bug_report_mac.md

 If applicable, add screenshots to help explain your problem.

 **Version Numbers of your System:**
- - OS: [Linux | MacOS]
+ - OS: MacOS
- - Version: [e.g. 22]
+ - Version: 11.1 (or 11.0 or ..)
- - XServer:
- - WindowManager:
- - Terminal:
+ - Terminal: iTerm | Alacitty | Apple Termina

 **Additional context**
 Add any other context about the problem here.

-On Linux please include the output of `xwininfo -root -tree -int`